top of page

 PSY0001959214

-I am a registered psychologist who values a warm, conversational and collaborative approach to therapy.
+I am a clinical psychologist and board-approved supervisor who values a warm, conversational and collaborative approach to therapy.
 My practice draws on approaches that best fit the person, including cognitive-behavioural (CBT) approaches, cultivating acceptance and clarifying values (ACT), and practising self-compassion.
 I enjoy helping people to understand themselves and their relationships through an Attachment Theory framework.

 I am currently completing training focused on perinatal mental health as part of my registrar program in Clinical Psychology.
 Outside of private practice I work as a psychologist at a perinatal mental health NGO service.
 Prior to this role, I have worked with adolescents and young adults at headspace, and as a research academic at the University of Technology, Sydney (UTS).